 Risk can be defined as the possibility that an event could adversely affect the achievement of an objective.
 Automating precision solutions is, in and of itself, a process of identifying, managing, and reducing risk for our clients.
 The “problem” isn’t taking on risky projects, but is in taking on challenging projects while actively managing the risk profile.
 For this reason, DWFritz takes a very methodical approach to risk management through early identification, evaluation, and prioritization – then we constantly refine it.
 Risk management is an iterative process.

-Ignoring the relevance of partnering with precision automation experts with risk mitigation expertise can greatly reduce the productivity of teams, decrease cost-effectiveness, profitability, quality, brand value, and future revenue.
+Ignoring the relevance of partnering with precision automation experts with risk mitigation expertise can greatly improve the productivity of teams, increase cost-effectiveness, profitability, quality, brand value, and future revenue.
 By identifying the probability of occurrence and impact, risks can be methodically prioritized and addressed through the risk register.

 From concept to production, automating precision solutions is a process of identifying, managing, and reducing risk for clients.